billingross/chop-variant-calling/README.md

 # chop-variant-calling

 This workflow is designed to perform variant calling on paired-end fastqs using the Cromwell workflow engine running on Google Cloud Platform.
+This is my solution to the technical challenge posed to me during my interiew with the Children's Hospital of Philadelphia known by the acronym CHOP.

 * Output VCF: `filtered_annotated_sample_pe.vcf`
 * Workflow definition: `cromwell/fastq-to-vcf.wdl`